How To Make Your Own Seismogram!

 - Broadband channels BHZ, BHN, and BHE

-- These three channels are sampled 40 times per second to record frequencies up to 20Hz, which is useful for viewing local or regional earthquakes.
+- These three channels are sampled 40 times per second to record higher frequencies, which are useful for viewing local or regional earthquakes and P-wave events.

 - yyyy = year (1992-present)